Why Choose Marshall Law?

 Many attorneys believe in a “one-size fits all” approach to estate planning.
 An attorney who takes this approach gives each of their clients a “prepackaged” estate plan.
 As a result, the estate plan a client receives does not reflect their unique family and circumstances.
 This same issue occurs with probate and guardianship cases, trust administration matters and other area of law.

 I believe no two clients are the same.
 Therefore, I take a client-centered approach that respects each client’s uniqueness and thereafter construct a plan specific to the issues a client faces.
 I take this same approach to each and every legal matter I am hired to address.
-Consequently, I produce a custom tailored solution that will meet my clients’ needs and/or desires.
+In the end, I produce a custom tailored solution that will meet my clients’ needs and desires.

 Clients are not “Transactions”.

 Most attorneys view clients as transactions.
-Therefore, the attorney performs the work they were hired to perform and then promptly forgets about the client when the matter is closed.
-Thereafter, clients are not informed when a new law or issue amends the outcome of the very issue the client hired the attorney to perform.
+Meaning, the attorney performs the work they were hired to perform and then promptly forgets about the client when the matter is closed.
+Thereafter, clients are not informed when a new law or case changes the outcome of the estate plan the client hired the attorney to prepare.
 This is especially problematic with estate plans.

 In conclusion, I believe in a client-centered law practice.
 In other words, I take the time to educate my clients, utilize custom tailored plans to address each clients’ unique needs, and keep my clients up to date on an ever-changing legal landscape.
 I am confident you will be happy with what I can do for you, and welcome the opportunity to address your specific legal need.